 Possibly Effective for

-- High cholesterol, when added to a reduced-fat diet.
-Following a low-fat diet and taking 85 grams of full-fat rice bran per day seems to lower total cholesterol by 8% and “bad” low-density lipoprotein (LDL) cholesterol by 14%.
-Rice bran does not seem to affect other blood fats such as triglycerides or “good” high-density lipoprotein (HDL) cholesterol.
-Taking 11.8 grams of rice bran in a reduced-fat form doesn’t work as well.
-Both full-fat and reduced-fat rice bran work about as well as oat bran for reducing high cholesterol.
+- High cholesterol.
+Following a low-fat diet and taking 85 grams of full-fat rice bran per day seems to lower total cholesterol by 8% and "bad" low-density lipoprotein (LDL) cholesterol by 14%.
+But taking rice bran in a reduced-fat form doesn't work as well.
+Rice bran does not seem to affect other blood fats such as triglycerides or "good" high-density lipoprotein (HDL) cholesterol.
+Rice bran seems to work about as well as oat bran for reducing high cholesterol.
+However, rice bran does not seem to work as well as beta-glucans, another form of fiber, for lowering cholesterol.